Assetless Administration Fund

 Grant reporting

-The accountable authority of ASIC has assured that in accordance with the Commonwealth Grants Rules and Guidelines 2017 all reportable grants from 31 December 2017 are provided in GrantConnect.
+The accountable authority of ASIC has assured that in accordance with the Commonwealth Grants Rules and Principles 2024 all reportable grants from 31 December 2017 are provided in GrantConnect.
 You need to register as a user on GrantConnect.
 Once registered, you can search, view and download reports for grant opportunities and grant awards allocated from the AA Fund.
 If you have any questions about how to use the site once logged in, visit the ‘Help’ and ‘Contact Us’ pages.

-Lodging applications for funding and User Guides
+Lodging applications for funding and user guides

 Funding applications must be lodged online through the ASIC Regulatory Portal.
 To lodge through the portal you will need to use the following transaction: